The North Atlantic cold-water prawn is remarkable for its bright pink colour both before and after cooking.

-Some of our prawns pass through our processing facilities in Denmark, where they are repacked, brined or subject to modified air packaging.
+Some of our prawns are processed at our facility in Germany, where they are repacked or brined.
 A small proportion of the cold-water prawns are sent to Poland, where they are used as ingredients in ready meals.

 Route to market